-Thankfully, if you were denied benefits or are worried about your application, a Conyers Social Security Disability attorney can help.
+Thankfully, if you were denied benefits or are worried about your application, a Conyers personal injury attorney can help.
 Our team understands how important Social Security Disability benefits can be for you and your family if you’re disabled from working.
 Our SSD lawyers have been helping disabled workers get the weekly benefits they deserve for over 20 years.

 Is It Easier to Get Social Security Disability with a Lawyer?

 Yes, many people who have the help of a Social Security Disability lawyer in Conyers find that the process is much easier and less stressful.
 That’s because an attorney who has experience with dealing with the Social Security Administration (SSA) will know what to do and how to gather the necessary information for a strong SSD application.

 A lawyer doesn’t just make a Social Security application more simple – they could be able to get you more benefits, too.
 Sometimes, the SSA doesn’t realize the extent of your disability or doesn’t want to give you as much as you’re owed.
 With the help of an attorney, your claim could be comprehensive enough to get you more funds.

 If your application has been denied, then a lawyer can do more than just make getting SSD easier.
 Often, a lawyer can be the one element that makes the difference between a permanently denied application and one that the SSA reconsiders.
 The appeals process can be very difficult, but an SSD attorney can guide you through it.